 Note: a persistent hoarse voice that does not settle needs further investigation.
 For example, it can be a sign of cancer of the voice box (larynx).
 If you have this symptom you should tell your GP.

-If you use a high dose of inhaled steroid over a long time it may be a risk factor for osteoporosis.
+If you use a high dose of inhaled steroid over a long time it may be a risk factor for 'thinning' of the bones (osteoporosis).
 You can help to prevent osteoporosis by taking regular exercise, not smoking, and eating a diet with enough calcium.
-See separate leaflet called 'Osteoporosis' for more information.
+See separate leaflet called Osteoporosis for more information.

-Steroid drugs may aggravate depression and other mental health problems, and may occasionally cause mental health problems.
+Steroid medicines may aggravate depression and other mental health problems, and may occasionally cause mental health problems.
 This is more a concern with steroid tablets but, rarely, can be caused by steroid inhalers.
-Even a severe form of mental health problem called psychosis may, rarely, be triggered by a steroid inhaler.
+Even a severe form of mental health problem called psychosis may (rarely) be triggered by a steroid inhaler.
 Seek medical advice if worrying mood or behavioural changes occur.

 Which is the best inhaler device to use?